Why Were Cooperatives Formed?

 In October of 1998, Licking Rural Electrification, Inc. acquired National Gas & Oil Company and its subsidiaries, National Gas & Oil Corp., Producers Gas Sales, NGO Development Corp., NGO Transmission, Inc., and NGO Propane.
 The Energy Cooperative is the trade name used by LRE and its subsidiaries, which operate as separate corporations.

-NGO Propane is a propane distribution cooperative that servers over 4,000 consumers in 8 counties.
-In 1998, NGO Propane was formed and became one of the first metered propane services in Ohio, thus allowing the member to pay only for the propane consumed each month.
-NGO Propane continually follows propane pricing markets to secure pricing and supply for the heating season.
-Click here for more information on NGO Propane.
+NGO Propane (NGOP) is a propane distribution cooperative that serves over 4,000 member-consumers in eight counties.
+In 1998, it became one of the first metered propane services in Ohio, thus allowing members to pay only for the propane consumed each month.